GitMasterBart/DataprocessingEndassignment/README.md

     C : KO3
 ```

-Once the environment has been activated and the config has the required input.
+Once the environment has been activated and the config has the required input,
-You can start the workflow by simply typing:
+you can start the pipeline by simply typing:
-Add for cores the number of cores you want to use.

 ```
 snakemake -c [cores]
 ```

+*Add for [cores] the number of cores you want to use.

-Following short description of all the rules used in this pipeline.
+Following; a short description of all the rules used in this pipeline.
 Although most of the time the name is already self explanatory.

 ```
 rule twoBitToFa
 ```
-Makes form a 2bit file a fa file.
+Makes from a 2bit file a fa file.
-Change twoBitToFa-linux to twoBitToFa for macOS.
+*Change twoBitToFa-linux to twoBitToFa for macOS.

 ```
 rule index_fastqFile
 ```
-This rule index the fa so it becomes a fa.fai.
+This rule indexes the fa so it becomes a fa.fai.
 This makes it
-possible to call te variants.
+possible to call the variants.

 ```
 rule sorted_bamFiles